MrakDun-desu/BlockstackerDocs/Rules customization/Game-managers.md

 ### Registering events

-Registering events in a game manager works the universal Blockstacker way.
+Registering events in a game manager works the universal UStacker way.
 You can read about this way [here](../Game-events.md#subscribing-to-the-events).

 You can subscribe to every game event that is listed on the event page.